Dead whale washes ashore in Flushing Bay, at end of airport runway

 The 15-foot minke whale is at the end of the LaGuardia Airport runway near the 'Welcome to New York' sign.

+It was discovered on the embankment leading up to runway 1331, one of two intersecting runways at LaGuardia.

-The Riverhead Foundation says it is providing support to airport personnel as they determine the options for removing the mammal.
+The Riverhead Foundation for Marine Research and Preservation says it is providing support to airport personnel as they determine the options for removing the mammal without disrupting flight operations.

 The foundation wants the opportunity to examine the whale.